bryden/bud/README.md

         BACKDIR="mysql-bak" # the directory where you setup your mysql-bak folder FULLBACKUPLIFE=3600 # how often a full backup (rather than incremental) should be completed DATABASE="webholistics" # the database that should be targeted for back-up
-4. Setup cron job
+4. Setup cron job.
 Move the bud.sh script to /etc/cron.daily folder

         sudo mv bud.sh /etc/cron.daily